 Sara Lee was born on March 10, 1933, in Boston, Massachusetts.
 She was the oldest, and only female, among three children of her accountant father, Reuben Schwarz, and homemaker mother, Anna (Cohen) Schwarz.
 Their home was nominally Jewish, but Sara received only a minimal Jewish education as a child.
 She attended Radcliffe College, graduating cum laude in 1955, and, in 1954, married David A. Lee, a surgeon.
 They moved to Los Angeles in 1962 and had three children, Joseph (a television executive), Aviva Lee-Parritz (a physician), and Joshua (also a physician).

 Lee credits her interest in Jewish education to four formative experiences: as a leader in Young Judaea, the Zionist Youth Movement, in her teen years; as a student in the Zionist Youth Leaders Institute in Israel in 1952–1953; as a teacher and educator in congregational life (during the 1960s and early 1970s); and as a volunteer lay leader in Hadassah, Congregation Ramat Zion, and the Heschel Day School in Northridge, California.

-Lee’s influence in the field of Jewish education extends far beyond the hundreds of students she has nurtured and leaders she has inspired.
-In recent years, as concerns about Jewish continuity have come to the fore, a number of national commissions have been convened, among them the North American Commission on Jewish Identity and Continuity and the Commission on Jewish Education in North America.
-Lee has represented the profession of Jewish education on these commissions and at many similar gatherings.
+The Rhea Hirsch School of Education (RHSOE) soon achieved (and continues to maintain) a reputation for excellence in the preparation of leaders in Jewish education.
+The school’s course of study and pioneering work in clinical education set a standard for other institutions in the field.
+In the 1990s, as concerns about Jewish continuity came to the fore, a number of national commissions were convened, among them the North American Commission on Jewish Identity and Continuity and the Commission on Jewish Education in North America.
+Lee represented the profession of Jewish education on these commissions and at many similar gatherings.

 Lee, Sara.
 Interviews with author, Los Angeles, 1996.